goudham-me/homepage/digital_garden/blog/articles/why-i-dont-like-java-anymore.md

 > What the f**k is going on? private static void wha? new Scanner()? oBjEcTs, what are those?

 However, at the same time, I was... excited!
 Even though I didn't know how to define an Arraylist or read in files or whatever, some part of me was excited _because_ I didn't know.
 It was an opportunity for me to learn and work towards proficiency.
-As of late, that feeling for learning more about the java programming language has increasingly shifted towards another language... **Rust!**
+Unfortunately, as of late, that feeling has increasingly shifted towards another language.

+🦀 **Rust** 🦀

 ## It's not you...
 It's me!